PositionManager#

 • pair (TradingPairIdentifier) – Trading pair which position we adjust

-• dollar_amount_delta (float) – How much we want to increase/decrease the position
+• dollar_delta (float) – How much we want to increase/decrease the position in US dollar terms.

 • weight (float) – What is the weight of the asset in the new target portfolio 0….1.
 Currently only used to detect condition “sell all” instead of trying to match quantity/price conversion.